-Manchester does Lunar New Year like nowhere else in the UK.
+Manchester does Lunar New Year, also known as the spring festival, like nowhere else in the UK.
 Bold, colourful and full of life, the city welcomes the Year of the Horse in 2026 with one of its biggest and most exciting celebrations to date.
 Expect red lanterns, live cultural performances, street food stalls, funfair-style energy and the legendary Manchester Dragon Parade taking over the city centre.

 The Year of the Horse symbolises strength, freedom, movement and vitality.
 It represents momentum and optimism – qualities that reflect Manchester’s character perfectly.